Viliam Široký

-Viliam Široký (31 May 1902 - 6 October 1971) was a prominent communist politician of Czechoslovakia.
-He served as Prime Minister from 1953 to 1963, and was also the leader of the Communist Party of Slovakia between 1945 and 1954.
+Viliam Široký (31 May 1902 – 6 October 1971) was a Slovak politician.
+He was prominent communist politician of Czechoslovakia who served as Prime Minister from 1953 to 1963, and was also the leader of the Communist Party of Slovakia between 1945 and 1954.

 Biography

 Široký was born into the family of railroad workers in Hungary.
 According to Muriel Blaive, he was an ethnic Hungarian, but no Slovak source confirms this.
 He joined the Communist Party of Czechoslovakia (KSČ) at age 19, and quickly rose in the party apparatus after the election of Klement Gottwald as general secretary.
 Together with Václav Kopecký, Široký was an agent of the Soviet NKVD, whose task was to inform the Moscow leadership mainly about Gottwald's activities.

 in 1935, Široký was elected as a member of the Czechoslovak National Assembly, where he sat until the KSČ was banned in 1938.
 Prior to the start of Second World War, he was also elected secretary of the Communist Party of Slovakia.
 In the autumn of 1938, Široký left for the USSR due to the growing threat of invasion from Nazi Germany.
 During the war, he first worked as a member of the exiled foreign secretariat of the Communist Party in Paris, and later in a similar position in Moscow.
 In 1941 he was sent to Slovakia, where he was soon arrested and imprisoned; first in Leopoldov Prison, and later in Nitra.
 At the beginning of 1945, he managed to escape and cross the approaching front to the Red Army.

 After the end of the war, Široký was a member of the Presidium and the Politburo of the KSČ as well as its secretariat, making him one of the most influential men in Czechoslovakia.
 He also held important government positions: from April 4, 1945, he was Deputy Prime Minister of Czechoslovakia, a post which he upheld in several post-war governments until March 21, 1953.
 From March 14, 1950 to January 31, 1953, he was Minister of Foreign Affairs in Antonín Zápotocký's government, and he presided over this government from March 21, 1953, after Zápotocký became President.
-Subsequently, he was the Prime Minister of other governments and held the post of prime minister until 20 September 1963.
+Subsequently, he was the prime minister of other governments and held the post of prime minister until 20 September 1963.
 When Zápotocký died in November 1957, Široký carried out most presidential duties for a week until party boss Antonín Novotný was elected president.
 He took an active part in negotiating and enforcing constitutional changes which resulted in the creation of the 1960 Constitution of the Czechoslovak Socialist Republic.